K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 2. Check the connection of pipeline deployment.
 ![010]

-3. At this, ***The user who first created the pipeline deployment becomes the administrator.*** Go to the user dashboard by clicking the user management menu at the right top.
+3. At this, ***the user who first created the pipeline deployment becomes the administrator.*** Go to the user dashboard by clicking the user management menu at the right top.

 ***※ Users who connect for the first time will not be able to access without administrator approval.***